-We are pleased to announce that Blink now integrates with Amazon Alexa-enabled devices including Amazon Echo, Echo Dot, and Amazon Tap.
+We are pleased to announce that Blink now integrates with Amazon Alexa-enabled devices including Amazon Echo, Dot, Tap, Show, and Spot.
 All Blink users who own these devices can now control their Blink system without lifting a finger, using voice alone.

-Please note that this Alexa Skill is currently only available in North America.
+Please note that this Alexa Skill is currently only available in the US, Canada, UK, and Germany.
 We will be adding this support to other regions in the near future.

 How do I set this up?

 To enable Alexa, start by opening the Alexa app on your phone.
 Tap the curtain menu in the upper lefthand corner of the app and select "Skills"

 In the search field, type "Blink for Home"

 Tap the button that says "Enable Skill".
 This will bring up a new window that will ask you to sign in with your Blink username and password.

 Once you've typed in your username and password, tap Sign In.

 You will now be at a screen that says "Grant Access".
 You are required to enter a 4 digit pin.
 This pin will be used if you disarm your Blink system using Alexa.
 Enter your desired pin, and tap Grant Access.